-Roberta, remembers a letter that she had framed years ago.
-It was a handwritten letter, originally about four pages long but only the front page had been framed.
+handwritten letter, originally about four pages long but only the front page had been framed.
 We don't remember the name or hometown of the writer anymore.
 (The letter burned, along with our home, in a fire several years ago.)
 However, we can both recite one passage from memory.
 The passage had been drawn over with a yellow highlighter, and Roberta loved it.
-It came from one of our very earliest customers, way back in 1981.
+It came from one of our

-Tenth Tenth Tenth ANNIVERSARY
+Tenth Tenth Tenth

+ANNIVERSARY

-It read: "....The kids almost never watch television now.
+It read: "...
+The kids almost never watch television now.
 They're always playing Wizard and the Princess or one of your other computer games.
 They think the television is boring because you just sit there and watch it.
 They say that it doesn't challenge them and it's just not fun anymore..."